segelkma/ntfy-gotify-adapter/README.md

-# TrueNas Gotify Adapter
+# TrueNas ntfy Adapter

-TrueNas does not natively provide a way to send alerts and notifications to a Gotify server.
-This repo 'abuses' the TrueNas Slack alert integration and provides a fake slack webhook endpoint to forward alerts to a Gotify server.
+Adaptation of ZTubes TrueNas Gotify Adapter.
+TrueNas does not natively provide a way to send alerts and notifications to a ntfy server.
+This repo 'abuses' the TrueNas Slack alert integration and provides a fake slack webhook endpoint to forward alerts to a ntfy server.
+Current implementation only supports auth by token.
 Note that Slack is not required at all for this integration to work.

 ## Installation
 1. Apps -> Discover Apps -> Custom App
-    - Enter an Application Name, e.g. "truenas-gotify"
+    - Enter an Application Name, e.g. "truenas-ntfy"
-    - _Image Repository_: ghcr.io/ztube/truenas-gotify-adapter
+    - _Image Repository_: ghcr.io/segelkma/ntfy-gotify-adapter
     - _Image Tag_: main
     - Environment Variables:
-        - _Name_: GOTIFY\_URL
+        - _Name_: NTFY\_URL
-        - _Value_: [your gotify url] e.g.https://gotify.example.com/
+        - _Value_: [your ntfy url including channel] e.g.https://ntfy.example.com/channelname
-        - _Name_: GOTIFY\_TOKEN
+        - _Name_: NTFY\_TOKEN
-        - _Value_: [your gotify app token] e.g. cGVla2Fib29v
+        - _Value_: [your ntfy access token] e.g. tk_3uf2fb3u9

     - Network Configuration:
         - Check _"Host Network"_